Bookmark Saturday #1

 Designer Slack Communities

-I’ve been more or less unsuccessfully fighting with my information overload, so for the sake of mental health, I won’t use this.
+I’ve been more or less unsuccessfully fighting with my information overload so that I won't use this for the sake of mental health.
 But if you are open to another Slack channel, take a look at this lovely list of designer communities.
-There are also some nice ones from the cities around the world, but nothing in Prague, or anywhere near me.
+There are also some nice ones from the cities worldwide, but nothing in Prague, or anywhere near me.

 One Last Link

 When we were outside last week, our daughter came up with a fantastic idea: is there an app that uses machine learning to find the bird based on its singing?
-Well, there is one or two, but they don’t work really, but when I looked around, I found this brilliant library of birds.
+There is one or two, but they don’t work really, but I found this brilliant library of birds when I looked around.
 Look at my favorite blackbird, which is considered the best singer in our Central European gardens.
 Just listen to him for a while, it’s spring, and we’re locked inside, or are we not?

 That’s it for this week.
 I have to confess that Bookmark Saturdays probably don’t mean I’ll have bookmarks ready by every Saturday, but I will definitely post on Saturdays :)